 So, instead of implementing more medical treatment to fix the underlying cause of infertility, IVF circumvents this step.
 The cause of infertility (for example, endometriosis) often causes other issues, such as inflammation and low hormones.
 Chronic inflammation and inflammatory markers or low progesterone can lead to adverse pregnancy outcomes such as miscarriage and preterm birth.
 The IVF procedure itself doesn’t treat these problems.

-It is also well known in the medical community that every single complication of pregnancy is increased with IVF, from preeclampsia to ectopic pregnancy and multiple gestations.
+It is also well known in the medical community that pregnancy complications are increased with IVF, from preeclampsia to ectopic pregnancy and multiple gestations to gestational diabetes.
 It can even increase the incidence of hysterectomy at time of delivery.

-Even singleton pregnancies from IVF are 2.4 times more likely to die, 2.99 times more likely to be born before 33 weeks, 3.78 times more likely to weigh under 1500 grams (3.3 lbs).
+Babies conceived via IVF are more likely to be stillborn, born too early, have low birthweight, and not grow properly (intrauterine growth restriction).
 Women with infertility struggle not only physically but emotionally.
-Setting them up for a higher risk of adverse pregnancy outcome, to me, is heartbreaking.
+Setting them or their babies up for a higher risk of adverse pregnancy outcomes, to me, is heartbreaking.

 What IVF does to women (and couples)